GOMC-WSU/py-MCMD/docs/running_analysis_code.rst

 Running the Combining Data Code
 ===============

 The simulation data combining code is run via Python and combines all the required data into a few files for an easy simulation analysis.
-The data combining code is located in the *"analysis_combine_data"* file directory in the main directory (i.e., *"NAMD_GOMC/analysis_combine_data"*).
+The data combining code is located in the main directory (i.e., *"py-MCMD/combine_data_NAMD_GOMC.py"*).
 Before running the data combining code, the user will need to fill out the proper input variables in the *"user_input_combine_data_NAMD_GOMC.json"* file, located in the same directory since this file determines how the data combining code is processed.
 The *"user_input_combine_data_NAMD_GOMC.json"* file name can be changed to whatever the user desires.

 This code is designed to combine the hybrid simulation data into a central location.
 However, it can also be used to generate the same file types for a traditional NAMD-only or GOMC-only simulation, so the user can easily compare between the simulations.